 Wanderers can often have a purpose to their divergence.
 This unfortunately is often due to their own decline in memory and potential feelings of confusion, abandonment, or disorientation.
 Like other Alzheimer’s behaviors, look for the why and see if you can determine what makes your loved one want to leave.
 Your loved one might think they need to get to an appointment, pick the children up, go to work, or complete a different task.
 They might request to “go home” when they are currently in a house they have resided in for several decades, leaving the caregiver in the dark about what to do.

-If there is anything that you, the Alzheimer’s caregiver, don’t get enough of, it’s sleep.
-Consequently, if the one you are caring for is waking constantly, spending large amounts of time awake in bed, there are a few things you can do before resorting to medication for either of you.
+If there is anything that caregivers don’t get enough of, it’s sleep.
+Consequently, if the one you are caring for is waking constantly and spending long amounts of time awake in bed, there are a few things you can do before resorting to medication.